microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplicationProxyApplication.md

 ## Description

 The `Set-EntraBetaApplicationProxyApplication` allows you to modify and set other settings for an application in Microsoft Entra ID configured to use ApplicationProxy.
-Specify `ObjectId` parameter to update application configured for application proxy.
+Specify `ApplicationId` parameter to update application configured for application proxy.

 ## Examples